etiennebacher/prompter/README.md

 [![R build status](https://github.com/etiennebacher/prompter/workflows/R-CMD-check/badge.svg)](https://github.com/etiennebacher/prompter/actions)
 <!-- badges: end -->

 The goal of `{prompter}` is to easily create tooltips on many HTML elements in Shiny apps.
+This is the adaptation of [`hint.css`](https://github.com/chinchang/hint.css) in R.

 ## Installation